Request a Quote

 • Cycling in Lake Mburo Park

 The experience is quite a thrill and adds on to how you experience nature and wildlife.
 Cycling tours can be with in the park or outside through the communities and are best when guided.
-Views of the grazing wildlife, the beautiful scenery, the Ankole long horned cattle in the communities and a glimpse into the lives of the local people are add-ons to your overall tour experience.
+Views of the grazing wildlife, the beautiful scenery, the Ankole long horned cattle in the communities and a glimpse into the lives of the local people are add-ons to your overall cycling tour experience.
 Let us know if we can include cycling on your Tour to Lake Mburo National Park.

 • Quad biking in Lake Mburo Park